Supply Chain in Society

 The JES Group is expanding overseas, mainly in ASEAN.

-We are expanding our business in the ASEAN region, and have appointed six non-Japanese (including two women) to the management team of our consolidated subsidiaries in the ASEAN region.
+We have appointed five non-Japanese (including two women) to the management team of our consolidated subsidiaries in the ASEAN region.
 Based on the characteristics of each country's business, we promote business development mainly by local nationals.

-Although the Company hires people of all nationalities, it has not set a goal for the appointment of foreign nationals to management positions, but will consider this issue based on its business plan.
+Although the Company hires people of all nationalities, we have not set a goal for the appointment of foreign nationals to management positions, but will consider this issue based on its business plan.

 The JES Group (excluding companies made subsidiaries through mergers and acquisitions) currently sets the retirement age at 60.
 However, employees who wish to continue working after retirement are rehired as contract employees, and some continue to work beyond the age of 70.